therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 SAIOS does not use cryptographic encryption.

-Instead, it applies a zero-trust conversational design principle:
+Instead, it applies a **zero-trust conversational design principle**:

 * Internal state is abstracted from direct exposure
 * Outputs are transformed before release